 “A patient came to me saying he’d had a horrible experience – that a doctor had refused to prescribe PReP,” said Stoepker.

-He’s now connecting with other primary care and family medicine providers in the CHP network who share his interest in LGBTQ health.
+He’s now connecting with other primary care and family medicine Clinicians in the CHP network who share his interest in LGBTQ health.